kormilitzin/the-signature-method-in-machine-learning/README.md

 The website is in early stages of preparation, but we are working hard to fill in the content as soon as possible.

-In the meantime, you can explore and familiarise yourself with some recent works in machine learning where the signature method has played the major role.
+In the meantime, you can explore and familiarise yourself with some recent works in machine learning where the signature method has played a major role.

 General overview and real-world examples from the founder of the signature method, <a href="https://en.wikipedia.org/wiki/Terry_Lyons_(mathematician)" target="_blank">Professor Terry Lyons</a>.